freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 06/16/2022 If your giving a penny to anything @owlman.eth or any of these idiots associated with this you might as well just start clicking on the links in your dm @Hank Moody Discord

 + 06/15/2022 I thought we were getting a node license.
 From what I read we just get $arcade tokens to play the games.
 MBD member @bloatfi$h Discord

 + 06/14/2022 Anyone who listened to the FUD and didn't sac just been robbed of an opportunity because of who they listen too.
 DYOR @Bitful_satire Twitter